Explore health content from A to Z.

 Tell your dentist or health care provider if you have any of these symptoms.
 He or she will be able to tell you if they are a sign of cancer.
 Dentists are specially trained to look for symptoms of cancer in the mouth and throat.

-The two most common risk factors for oral cancers are tobacco use—both smoking and using smokeless tobacco—and frequent alcohol use.
+The 2 most common risk factors for oral cancers are tobacco use — both smoking and using smokeless tobacco — and frequent alcohol use.
 Besides alcohol and tobacco, these are other risk factors for oral cancer:

 Prolonged sun exposure.
 This raises the risk for lip cancer.